ihitrec/Owl_and_Hoot/README.md

 Temporarily disable Heroku's static file collection with `heroku config:set DISABLE_COLLECTSTATIC=1 --app your_heroku_app_name`
 Add hostname of your Heroku app in settings: `ALLOWED_HOSTS = ['your_app_name.herokuapp.com', 'localhost']`

-6. If app created trough the website initialise git remote: `heroku git:remote -a owl-and-hoot`
+6. If app created through the website initialise git remote: `heroku git:remote -a owl-and-hoot`
 Push your changes to Github and then to Heroku: `git push heroku master` (could be main instead of master depending on your branch).

 ### AWS

 1. Create and verify an AWS account.
-After logging in search for S3 scalable storage and create a bucket selecting the apropriate region again.
+After logging in search for S3 scalable storage and create a bucket selecting the appropriate region again.
 Make sure to unblock all public access and tick the confirmation box at the bottom.

 2. After creation is confirmed select the created bucket to customize settings.
 Go to the bottom of the properties to Static website hosting.
 Enable it and under Hosting type select host a static website.
 Fill the index and error document sections with placeholders as it will not be needed.